Vagelis-Prokopiou/MDBtoMySQL/README.md

 ## Aim of the project

-The aim of this script, is to help the transition of Windows-Microsoft-proprietary software users, to the GNU/Linux-open source world/community.
-Remember, "it is more blessed to give than to receive"...
+The aim of this project, is to help the transition of Windows/Microsoft proprietary software users, to the GNU/Linux open source community.

 ## Usage